How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Best Hotels in Fujikawaguchiko with Onsens

-If you’re on a tighter budget and don’t mind sharing space with fellow travelers, this Ryokan is truly the best place possible!
-I’ve personally stayed here, and couldn’t have been happier with my stay.
-This Ryokan sells out FAST and well in advance, so make sure to save your spot now or asap!👇
+I personally stayed at Togawaso, and couldn’t have been happier.
+This Ryokan sells out FAST and well in advance, so make sure to save your spot now!👇

-If you have a larger budget and want to enjoy a luxurious experience with private onsens, you will love THIS best hotel and onsen ryokan in Fujikawaguchiko.
-At Konansou you’ll get to experience everything from amazing amenities, to XX, and so much more.
+At Konansou, you’ll get to experience everything from amazing amenities to XX and so much more.
 Make sure to book your stay here well in advance!👇

 Best Time to Visit Lake Kawaguchiko

-This depends on what you wish to see and do!
+When you should visit Lake Kawaguchiko depends on what you wish to see and do!

-Lake Kawaguchiko FAQs
+2 Days in Lake Kawaguchiko FAQs

 Is Lake Kawaguchiko worth it?

 Abso-freaking-lutely it is!
-Out of all the places I’ve visited in Japan, this was my favorite place and the one place I cherish the most.
+Out of all the places I’ve visited in Japan, this was my favorite place and the one I cherish the most.

 What is the weather in Kawaguchiko?